Published on August 17th, 2017 | by Contributing Author0

 2. Hashtag it up

-Talk of trending topics and other references to social media can also attract readers.
+Mentioning trending topics and other references to social media can also attract readers.
 Consider drawing inspiration from weekly hashtags or recent trends.
 Do you use Facebook, Twitter or Pinterest?
 Move those principles over to your email regimen.

 This email with a hashtag in its subject line shows great social media savvy.
 The line could appear as a Facebook or Twitter post.
+In fact, writing your subject lines like you’re composing a Tweet forces you to stay concise, direct and clever.
+Try it out; you’d be surprised what you can do with 140 characters!

 3. Give and ye shall receive